-My Colorado law office handled a number of Social Security disability benefits for children.
-Often parents have a 504 plan or an IEP (Individualized Education Program) from the school.
+My Colorado law office handles a number of Social Security disability benefits for children.
+Often, parents have a 504 plan or an IEP (Individualized Education Program) from the school.

 There is no single formula for winning a disability case.
-There is a wide range of possible evidence that may be useful:
+However, there is a wide range of possible evidence that may be useful.

 - Doctors records.